-The Mantoux skin test -- -- also commonly known as PPD and performed in a doctor's office or health department -- is a reliable detector of TB in most people.
-A small amount of liquid material is injected just under the top layer of skin on your arm.
+The tuberculin skin test (TST) -- also commonly known as the PPD and performed in a doctor's office or health department -- is a reliable detector of TB in most people.
+It is used to detect TB in individuals at risk for new infection, such as health care workers or close contacts of infected individuals, and those at increased risk due to a weakened immune system.
+A small amount of liquid purified protein derivative (PPD) from the TB bacteria is injected just under the top layer of skin on your arm.
 After two to three days, a doctor or nurse will evaluate your arm to see if the test is positive.
 If it is, you will have a hard, red welt at the injection site.
 A positive result means you have been infected with TB, even if the infection is not active.

 Recommended Related to Lung Disease/Respiratory Problems